ublue-os/website/docs/installation.md

     Currently we are aware of an issue where booting from the ISO with Ventoy leads to a black screen with a cursor and nothing happening.
 This is due to an upstream bug with Anaconda and the way Ventoy sets up loop mounts.
 We are working on a workaround to enable this workflow but in the meantime please do not create a new issue on GitHub.
 You can react with a thumbs up on this [issue](https://github.com/ublue-os/main/issues/108) so we can track how many people want this feature.

-Each uBlue image can be installed from the boot menu of the installation ISO.
+Each Universal Blue image can be installed from the boot menu of the installation ISO.
 If you're using an existing Fedora Silverblue/Kinoite system check out the [image page](/images) for rebasing information (you don't need to reinstall).

 For new systems, follow the instructions below: